UoB-HPC/ipu-hpc-cookbook/using-remote-buffers/README.md

 using 2 IPUs in a "Ping Pong" configuration so that one IPU is processing while another is streaming data.
 This avoids contention over the PCIe links and allows us to overlap communication and computation.

-![A screenshot from PopVision Graph Analyser showing the exection trace of the Ping Pong program on 2 IPUs][remote-buffer-ping-pong]
+![A screenshot from PopVision Graph Analyser showing the execution trace of the Ping Pong program on 2 IPUs][remote-buffer-ping-pong]

 [remote-buffer-ping-pong]: ./remote-buffer-ping-pong.png "Execution trace from the Ping Pong 2-IPU program"